d3lta-v/SSTuino/docs/lesson_material/gettingStarted.md

 ## Setting up...

-Here are a list of things you require to start using the SSTuino.
 **Installation of the Arduino IDE and Silicon Labs driver for the CP2102 provided in the SST kit will be covered in the later sections**

-1. A computer loaded with the Arduino IDE.
-2. For MacOS users (and Windows users who have to manually install the driver), please download the Sillicon Labs driver from [this website](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)
-3. The ESP01 Module (WiFi Chip)
-4. USB to serial converter.
-The ones included in the **SST kit** is the CP2102.
+Here are a list of things you require to go through this tutorial.

+1. Firstly, and most importantly, yourself.
+2. Your learning device or computer.
+3. An active internet connection.
+4. The SSTuino kits.

 ## Installation of the Arduino IDE